 - Complete regular credit report checks - this is a simple way to ensure your credit report contains no errors that could be harmful to your overall score.

 Can I borrow money with a bad credit score?

 If you’re concerned about bad credit and debt, then you’ve come to the right place.
 At Consolidation Express, we will always consider your loan application regardless of your credit score!

 Our debt consolidation loan, ranging from £5,000 to £75,000 may be the best borrowing option for you if you’re struggling to make ends meet due to debts from multiple creditors and have a stable source of income to manage the repayments.
-By consolidating your debt into one monthly repayment from just £75, you’ll be able to manage your income better and take the first steps to improve your credit score and financial future.
+By consolidating your debt into one monthly repayment, you’ll be able to manage your income better and take the first steps to improve your credit score and financial future.

 Whatever your credit score, regain control of your finances today and apply for a debt consolidation loan in three easy steps.

-Complete the short online loan application, including your personal details and how much money you’d like to borrow.
-It only takes 5 minutes!
+- Complete the short online loan application, including your personal details and how much money you’d like to borrow.

 We consider all credit scores, even bad ones and pride ourselves in offering a real debt solution for real people with zero hidden upfront fees.
 Check out some of the stories from the people we’ve helped manage their debt and plan for a positive future.